Skip to main content

 Do & Don’t for a Campsite and Holiday Park Cover Letter

-Recruiters scan these letters fast.
-They want proof that you understand guest contact, practical teamwork and the pace of seasonal work.
-One vague paragraph can blur the whole application before it really starts.
+Recruiters scan these letters quickly.
+They want proof that you understand guest contact, practical teamwork, and the pace of seasonal work.
+One vague paragraph can weaken your entire application before it even starts.

 Common Cover Letter Errors for Seasonal Park Jobs